-In 2017, as part of our response to the Modern Slavery Act, we started to develop one, highlevel Human Rights policy, to pull together our existing policies, procedures and commitments under one coherent human rights policy and ensure that modern slavery and human trafficking risks are more explicitly addressed.
-This policy statement has now been launched across Subsea 7.
+As part of our response to the Modern Slavery Act, we developed a Group-wide Human Rights policy, to pull together our existing policies, procedures and commitments under one coherent human rights policy and programme and ensure that modern slavery and human trafficking risks are more explicitly addressed.
+In 2018 this policy statement was launched across Subsea 7.
 This is one of our three highest level policy statements.
-It sits alongside our Ethics Policy Statement and HSEQ Policy Statement, and all three statement are displayed prominently at our offices and sites.
+It sits alongside our Ethics Policy Statement and HSEQ Policy Statement, and all three statements are displayed prominently at our offices and sites.